RyuZhihao123/Plant-Recon-25/README.md

 ```

 ### Dataset Preparation
-- Please refer to [my another repository](https://github.com/RyuZhihao123/Modular-Tree-Modeler-25) to automatically generate the plant dataset, which can jointly generate and export 3D plant models, segmentations and voxels.
+- Please refer to [my another repository](https://github.com/RyuZhihao123/Modular-Tree-Modeler-25) to automatically generate the plant dataset, which can jointly generate and export 3D plant models, segmentations and boxes.